DarrelASandbox/playground-ai/deeplearning_ai/sc2_chatgpt_langchain/README.md

 - Each transaction is independent
 - Chatbots appear to have memory by providing the full conversation as **context**.
 - LangChain provides several kinds of **memory** to store and accumulate the conversation.

 &nbsp;

+# Chain

+- LLMChain
+- Sequential Chains
+  - SimpleSequentialChain (Exactly one input and one output)
+  - SequentialChain (Multiple inputs and one output)
+- Router Chain

+&nbsp;